gopalsethlnct/hangman-game/readme.md

 ## Rules
 1. In every Game you have one word to guess.
 2. For each character game shows a blank line
-3. For every right guess repected blank line shows the character.
+3. For every right guess respected blank line shows the matched character.
+4. You only have 5 lives.
-4. For every wrong guess you lost one live and after 5 loss game is over and man is Hanged.
+5. For every wrong guess you lost one live and after 5 losses game is over and Man is hanged.